The University of Kansas offers paid military leave to eligible employees who are called upon to serve in the United States Armed Forces.

 - The time you spend on military leave and the allowable time to return to work counts towards time worked for length of service.
-For University Support Staff (USS), this time also counts toward eligibility for longevity pay and the accrual rate for vacation leave.
+For University Support Staff (USS), this time also counts toward eligibility for longevity pay.

 - If you are a USS member on military leave and you are due a longevity bonus, it will be paid on the payroll period in which it is scheduled, regardless of whether you are on paid or unpaid military leave.

 - Employees returning from military leave who satisfy the criteria established by law and regulation are entitled to a comparable job upon their return.
 When returning from required military duty or upon completion of induction, entrance, or examination for entrance into a reserve component, you are to report for work as specified below.